GideonOdiokine/IT-Logger-/README.md

 #React app to track IT department tasks and issues.
-Redux is used to management the state of this application
+Redux is used to management the state of this application and firebase for the backend